MirrorNetworking/MirrorDocs/trivia/a-history-of-mirror.md

 * **Server & Client in one project**.
 Most of the code is shared.
 Some is marked as \[Server] or \[Client] only.
   * This allows for a major gain productivity since terrain, models, assets and code are all shared between server & client.
 * **\[SyncVars]** for automated serialization of selected variables.&#x20;
   * This was significant when coming from hand built Serialize/Deserialize functions.
-Simply adding a \[SyncVar] in front of Player.level was so much easier.
+Simply adding a \[SyncVar] in front of Player. level was so much easier.
 * **\[Commands/Rpcs]** - wrapping a function with a \[Command] tag to automatically call it on the server was another huge gain productivity
   * Compared to manually sending a message, deserializing all parameters and calling a function manually.&#x20;